Erie SeaWolves vs. Akron RubberDucks - Game Notes

 - Josh Lester leads Erie with 19 home runs and 71 RBIs.

-- Danny Woodrow leads the SeaWolves and is second in the league with a .314 batting average.
+- Danny Woodrow leads the SeaWolves and is third in the league with a .310 batting average.

 • Discuss this story on the Eastern League message board...